-Buddhist Peace Fellowship tends to the sacred edge where spiritual practice—Buddhist and beyond— meets movement organizing to build belonging and mobilize toward liberation.
+Buddhist Peace Fellowship tends to the sacred edge where spiritual practice — Buddhist and beyond — meets movement organizing, to cultivate true inner and outer peace.

-Our programs are guided by the leadership, voices, and priorities of Black, Indigenous, heritage Buddhist, and people of color communities who root their work in racial justice, queer feminist values, and regenerative living economies.
+Our programs are guided by the leadership, voices, and priorities of Black, Indigenous, and Asian heritage Buddhists, and communities who share our values of racial justice, queer feminist values, and regenerative living economies.

 Newsletter